SarfDime/e-commerce/grapql-e-commerce/README.md

 ## Running the app

 - GraphQL Playground available at http://localhost:3000/graphql
-- REPLACE Database info in .env file DBUSERNAME should be johndoe
+- REPLACE Database info in .env file eg. DBUSERNAME should be johndoe

 ```bash
 # development